POS Integration: Definition, Benefits & Integrations to Consider

-A POS integration is a direct connection between important business software tools such as accounting, marketing, ecommerce, payment processing, and your point-of-sale (POS) system (where all the transactions take place).
-This direct connection allows your POS system to access real-time information from your business software tools and automate your tracking and record keeping tasks for a streamlined business operation.
+A point-of-sale integration is a direct connection between your point-of-sale (POS) system (where all transactions take place) and important software tools for business functions like accounting, marketing, ecommerce, and payment processing.
+This direct connection allows your POS system to access real-time information from your business software tools and automate tasks such as tracking and record keeping—streamlining and improving business operations.

-POS software integrations can cost anywhere from $0–$300 per month.
+Point-of-sale integration software can cost anywhere from $0–$300 per month.

 POS Integrations to Consider for Your Small Business